samsontmr/useful-python-scripts/README.md

-# Useful Python Scripts
+# About this Repository
-Python scripts I've written to automate boring stuff :P
+A collection of Python scripts I've written to automate boring stuff :P